maximilianferle/InflaMix/README.md

 1. Download this entire directory from GitHub.
 Open the "InflaMix.Rproj" file in a suitable IDE like R-Studio.

-2. Install all required packages, either manually by reviewing required libraries at the top of every script in the "scripts/" directory, or use the "renv" package "https://rstudio.github.io/renv/articles/renv.html"
+2. Install all required packages manually by reviewing required libraries at the top of every script in the "scripts/" directory
  - Note that the "survcomp" and "ComplexHeatmap" packages require installation through BioConductor.
   - https://bioconductor.org/packages/release/bioc/html/survcomp.html
   - https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html
  - Download and Installation should not more than a few minutes to an hour.

 3. Follow the steps below.

+A description of the two data inputs for this project and a description of their column values is given in the comments at the beginning of 001_base_scaling.R.

+Scripts should be run in the following order which contains code for the corresponding figures:

 ### 0 .
 Please place Dataset 1 (deriv_cohort_d0_labs_v2_dataset1.csv) into the data folder.
-This was provided as a supplementary material.
+This was provided as source data with the paper.

 Every script here should run within a minute.
 There are two exceptions (see steps 5 and 7)